HairongWu/Auto-X-Industry/engine/README.md

 This demo simulates the following industrial scenarios:
 1. Fix the camera in front of the target object
-2. run the Object Detection(COCO)/OCR(number, english, and so on)/Gauge Transcription model on device side
+2. run a model using Auto-X Engine on device side
-3. The camera sends the device info. and the recognition results to Auto-X Studio via Wi-Fi at a fixed interval
+3. The camera then sends the device info. and the inference results to Auto-X Studio via Wi-Fi at a fixed interval

 To connect a ESP32 device to Eclipse Ditto, please refer to [here](https://github.com/eclipse-ditto/ditto-examples/tree/master/mqtt-bidirectional).